Dina Temple-Raston

-Dina Temple-Raston is a Belgian-born American journalist and award-winning author.
-Temple-Raston is host and executive producer of the podcast Click Here, and freelances for shows including Marketplace and The World.
+Dina Temple-Raston is a Belgian-born American journalist, award-winning author, and public radio show host.

+She is the founder, host, and managing editor of the public radio show and three-time Murrow award-winning podcast.

+The Click Here radio show, from Recorded Future News and PRX, airs weekly on public radio stations across the nation.

+Temple-Raston's work can also be heard on NPR and WAMU's 1A,Marketplace and The World.

-She is a former member of NPR's investigative team and was previously the creator, host, and correspondent of NPR's "I'll Be Seeing You" radio specials on technologies that watch us.
-She also created, hosted and reported an Audible podcast called What Were You Thinking, which told the stories of teenagers who had made bad choices and analyzed the impulses behind them.
+She is a former member of NPR's investigative team and was the host and creator of NPR's "I'll Be Seeing You"—a series of radio specials about the technologies that watch us.
+She also created an Audible podcast called "What Were You Thinking," which looked at how discoveries in neuroscience can begin to explain why adolescents make the decisions they do.

-Temple-Raston had previously served as NPR's counter-terrorism correspondent for more than a decade and she is the author of four award-winning books of narrative non-fiction including A Death in Texas: A Story of Race, Murder and a Small Town's Struggle for Redemption, about the James Byrd murder in Jasper, Texas; and "The Jihad Next Door: Rough Justice in the Age of Terror," which looks at being Muslim in America post 9/11.
+Temple-Raston may be best known as NPR's counter-terrorism correspondent.
+For more than a decade she reported on terrorism around the world.

+She is also the author of four award-winning books including A Death in Texas: A Story of Race, Murder and a Small Town's Struggle for Redemption, about the James Byrd murder in Jasper, Texas; and "The Jihad Next Door: Rough Justice in the Age of Terror," which tracked the lives of six young men who were among the first Americans to try to join al-Qaeda.

 Early life and education

-Temple-Raston was born in Brussels, Belgium, on 25 August 1965 or 1964.
+Temple-Raston was born in Brussels, Belgium, on 25 August 1964 or 1965.
 Her first language was French.
 She graduated from Redwood High School in Larkspur, California, in 1982.
 She received her Bachelor of Arts with honors from Northwestern University in 1986.
 She went on to study at Liaoning University, Shenyang, China, graduating with a degree in Chinese Language in 1989.
 In 2006, she earned a master's degree in journalism from New York's Columbia University.